Nurse strikes: DHBs offer three 3% pay rises over 18 months in latest move

 There will also be a $2000 lump sum payment in addition to base pay increases.

-The Ministry of Health will provide an extra $48 million to find more nurses and measures to ensure safe staffing levels.
+The Ministry of Health will provide an extra $48m to find more nurses and measures to ensure safe staffing levels.

 The pay rises consist of the 3 per cent rise in June this year, another 3 per cent in August, and a further 3 per cent in August 2019.